shashmitha46/Miniproject-crop-recommendation/README.md

 - Hyperparameter optimization

 ## 📈 Performance Metrics

-The Logistic Regression model was evaluated using the following metrics:
+The Logistic Regression model was evaluated using both a classification report and 5-fold cross-validation.
+Below are the summarized results:

-- Accuracy: 91%
-- Precision: 89%
+### Cross-Validation Metrics:
+- **Mean Accuracy**: 95.47%
+- **Standard Deviation**: 0.90%

+### Classification Report Metrics:
-- Recall: 90%
+- **Accuracy**: 95.2%
-- F1 Score: 89%
+- **Weighted Avg Precision**: 95%
+- **Weighted Avg Recall**: 95%
+- **Weighted Avg F1-Score**: 95%

-These metrics indicate that the model performs reliably and accurately for crop recommendation tasks.
-The detailed performance was measured using test data.
+These metrics indicate that the model performs reliably and consistently across different data splits and classes, ensuring accurate crop recommendations for diverse scenarios.

 ## 🤝 Contributing
 Contributions are welcome!
 Please fork the repository, create a new branch, make changes, and submit a pull request.
 Follow the contribution guidelines in the repository.